The University of Florida homepage serves as the official source of emergency information and will be updated as necessary during an incident.

-Faculty and staff are encouraged to enroll in the system by providing a cellular telephone number in the emergency contact information section of your MyUFL account.
+Faculty and staff are encouraged to enroll in the system by providing a cellular telephone number in the emergency contact information section of their MyUFL accounts.

 UF Alert text messages will appear from either short text numbers 23177 or 63079.
 Adding these numbers to your cell phone’s contact list under the name “UF Alert” will assist in identifying UF text messages.